Han-D-D-Htet/Group4-DevOps/use-cases/use_case_26.md

 ## MAIN SUCCESS SCENARIO

-1. Data Scientist requests population information of the world to organisation.
+1. Data Scientist accesses population information of the world to organisation.
 2. Data Scientist extracts population information of the world.
 3. Data Scientist produces report for that information.